Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/3 - Authentication/README.md

 Skill Description
 ----------

-This skill involves understanding how authentication works with Laravel "out of the box" and how to implement it.
+The Fellow is comfortable implementing authentication the way it works with Laravel "out of the box."

 Outputs